ÃÛÌÒÖ±²¥

 Personal tutorial/small group teaching: approx. 1 hours of tutorials (or later, project supervision) some weeks.

-Medium group teaching: approx. up to 5 hours of practical classes, workshops or seminars each week
+Medium group teaching: Approx. up to 5 hours of practical classes, workshops or seminars each week

-Large group teaching: approx. up to 20 hours of lectures each week
+Large group teaching: Approx. up to 20 hours of lectures each week

-Personal study: approx. up to 15 timetabled hours studying and revising in your own time each week, including some guided study using hand-outs, online activities, etc.
+Personal study: Approx. up to 15 timetabled hours studying and revising in your own time each week, including some guided study using hand-outs, online activities, etc.

 The timetable for each week varies and each week is made up of different activities.